Menu

 Secured loans only require some type of asset to be used as security.
 This is usually the case with vehicle finance.
 When you buy a new car on finance, the security is the car.

 That would be the maximum you could borrow, subject to lending criteria.
-The original mortgage would stay the same, and you’d need to make repayments each month on the second mortgage too.
+The original mortgage would stay the same, and you’d also need to make monthly repayments on the joint second mortgage.

 This can be beneficial if you need to remortgage to a lower interest rate but find your credit rating is pushing you into a higher risk bracket pushing interest rates higher.